ibm-cloud-docs/netezza/webconsole/netezza-database-assistant.md

 {: caption="Netezza database assistant skills" caption-side="top"}-->

-## Troubleshooting the Netezza database assistant
-{: #assistant-troubleshooting}

-If you find that you are not getting the answers and results that you expect from the Netezza database assistant, try one or more of the following troubleshooting strategies:
-- Rephrase the question.
-The assistant might not understand your phrasing.
-Try using different wording, if possible.
-- Restart the conversation.
-The assistant might be getting confused by other things you have discussed with it.
-- Ensure that you are asking about Netezza.
-If you are asking about something else, it might be outside of the assistant's capabilities.
-- Try asking about something specific.
-If your question is too broad, the assistant is more likely to return results that aren't relevant to your request.
-- Ensure that you are not filtering by version.
-If an answer to your question isn't available in the current documentation release, the assistant won't find it.
-If you're filtering by version, some content might be missing.
-To broaden the search, type "change version" and then choose "Any".

 ## WXO Skills Table with description and prompt

 // Assisted by watsonx Code Assistant